-The open hands holding a heart reflects the giving hands of service, which is done with love.
+The open hands holding a heart reflect the giving hands of Service, done with love.
 The background of the Gallavan House shield reflects the house color.

 In fall of 2021, the inaugural year of the St. Mary's houses, students were asked to design house shields.
 Those students designs were collected, common themes were identified, and those themes were used by a graphic designer to create a shield for each house.

 The shape of the shield was taken from the St. Mary's crest and each House shield was required to include the cross, also found in the St. Mary's crest.